jonobr1/two.js/README.md

 two.js
 ======

-__This is considered pre-alpha grade__. two.js is a two-dimensional drawing api built on top of Three.js meant for modern browsers.
+__This is considered alpha grade__. two.js is a two-dimensional drawing api built on top of [three.js](http://threejs.org) meant for modern browsers.
 Because it's in two-dimensions two handles the canvas, renderer, scene, and camera for you.

 ## Things to do before making documentation site:
 + ~~Add `Two.Arc`~~
++ ~~Add `Two.Group`~~
 + Figure out how spline / curves are going to be handled
 + Figure out build procedure
 + More examples